defold/defold.github.io/manuals/building-blocks.md

 ---
+brief: This manual digs into the details of how game objects, components and collections work.
+github: https://github.com/defold/doc
+language: en
 layout: manual
-language: en
-github: https://github.com/defold/doc
-toc: ["Building blocks","Collections","Game objects","Components","Objects added in-place or by reference","Childing game objects"]
 title: The building blocks of Defold
-brief: This manual digs into the details of how game objects, components and collections work.
+toc: '["Building blocks","Collections","Game objects","Components","Objects added
+  in-place or by reference","Childing game objects"]'
 ---

 #  Building blocks